nus-cs2103-AY2425S1/tp/docs/SettingUp.md

 If you plan to use Intellij IDEA (highly recommended):
 1. **Configure the JDK**: Follow the guide [_[se-edu/guides] IDEA: Configuring the JDK_](https://se-education.org/guides/tutorials/intellijJdk.html) to ensure Intellij is configured to use **JDK 17**.
-1. **Import the project as a Gradle project**: Follow the guide [_[se-edu/guides] IDEA: Importing a Gradle project_](https://se-education.org/guides/tutorials/intellijImportGradleProject.html) to import the project into IDEA.<br>
+1. **Import the project as a Gradle project**: Follow the guide [_[se-edu/guides] IDEA: Importing a Gradle project_](https://se-education.org/guides/tutorials/intellijImportGradleProject.html) to import the project into IDEA.
-  :exclamation: Note: Importing a Gradle project is slightly different from importing a normal Java project.
+  {: .alert .alert-info}:exclamation: Note: Importing a Gradle project is slightly different from importing a normal Java project.
 1. **Verify the setup**:
    1. Run the `seedu.address.Main` and try a few commands.
    1. [Run the tests](Testing.md) to ensure they all pass.